nssina/PlayRecord/README.md

 # PlayRecord
-Sample app to show how we can record and play song simunitionsly with AVKit
+Sample app to show how we can record audio and play song simunitionsly with AVKit.
+Simple contribution to the [Stage](https://anardoni.com/ios/app/GLlJHyVqc) app.